adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/orcf/index.rst

 Condition :math:`a < b < c` implies
 :math:`\vert\boldsymbol{a}_1^s\vert > \vert\boldsymbol{a}_2^s\vert > \vert\boldsymbol{a}_3^s\vert`
 for the lattice vectors of the primitive cell in a standard form.
-We use the primitive lattice vectors for the standardization:
+Therefore, wulfric uses the primitive lattice vectors for the standardization:

 * If :math:`\vert \boldsymbol{a}_3\vert < \vert \boldsymbol{a}_2\vert < \vert \boldsymbol{a}_1\vert`,